selimober/selimober.github.io/_posts/2013-06-11-multiple-dispatching-and-why-you-should-care.md

 ---
 layout: blog
 category: blog
-title: Multiple Dispatching -and why you should care as a Java developer
+title: "Multiple Dispatching -and why you should care as a Java developer"
+published: false
 ---

 I recently came across Multiple Dispatching concept on our local developer [meetup](http://www.meetup.com/Istanbul-Hackers/).
 When I started to investigate it further, I couldn't help but get overwhelmed by the number of articles, studies and papers about the subject.
 So I decided to explain it as simple as possible.